admin-shell-io/web-aas-client/README.md

 # Prerequisites
 1. AAS-Server: You need an AAS-Server that hosts your AASs.
 At this point, the server can be based on the aasx-server, the aasx-package-explorer or basyx.
-2. Web-server for the web-aas-client:
+2. Web-server for the web-aas-client: You need any common Web Server to deploy this project e.g.: Apache2.
-3. Web Browser: You can use any modern web browser to use the web-aas-client
+4. Web Browser: You can use any modern web browser to use the web-aas-client
-4. CORS-Plugin: Due to the mentioned restrictions you might need a CORS-Plugin for your browser.
+5. CORS-Plugin: Due to the mentioned restrictions you might need a CORS-Plugin for your browser.

 # Usage